 Dr Sean Jenkins

-In addition to this, Sean's academic and professional research interests include all facets of Product Design (Theory and Practice) with specific teaching and research specialism in Computer Aided Design (2D Sketching to 3D Surface Modelling, Visualisation and Prototyping) and Human Factors (Product Interaction and User Experience measurement).
+In addition to this, Sean's academic and professional research interests include all facets of industrial design theory, research and praxis, with specific teaching and research interests in Computer Aided Design (2D Sketching to 3D Surface Modelling, Visualisation and Prototyping) and Human Factors (Product Interaction, Usability and User Experience measurement).
 He is a Certified Infrared Thermographer and a Fellow of the Royal Society of the Arts.

 Tel: 01792 481242 (ext 3242)